brennanbrown/classic-spirits/_posts/example_posts/2020-06-28-creating-a-contingency-plan.md

 <img data-width="4000" data-height="250" src="https://cdn-images-1.medium.com/max/800/1*75f3FyFy5_WnAC4joYEXJQ.png" />
 </figure>

-#### Focusing on only the important stuff is the most valuable thing you can do for yourself.
+#### Focusing on only the important stuff is the most valuable thing you can do for yourself

 <b>_Summary:_</b> _This article details why failure is a powerful tool for reflection, and necessary part of life.
 It then goes on to outline a powerful method to plan for future success by cutting out anything that isn’t essential to your own values._